dortania/OpenCore-Install-Guide/post-install/oc2hdd.md

 ![](/images/post-install/oc2hdd-md/hdd-mount.png)

 Now with this done, lets mount our macOS drive.
 With macOS Catalina, macOS is actually partitioned into 2 volumes: System Partition and User Partition.
 This means that MountEFI may report multiple drives in it's picker but each partition will still share the same EFI(The UEFI spec only allows for 1 EFI per drive).
-You can tell if it's the same drive with disk**X**sY (Y is just to say what parition it is)
+You can tell if it's the same drive with disk**X**sY (Y is just to say what partition it is)

 ![](/images/post-install/oc2hdd-md/hdd-clean.png)